rackerlabs/technical-blog/_posts/2020-04-21-aws-transit-gateway-made-easier-with-inter-region-peering.md

 #### 6. Configure inter-region TGW

-Recently, AWS also introduced inter-region peering with TGW.
-To do this, we need to use the **Peering Connection** type to create a new TGW attachment to the TGW based in the second region, North Virginia.
+Recently, AWS introduced inter-region peering with TGW.
+To do this, you need to use the **Peering Connection** type to create a new TGW attachment to the TGW based in the second region, North Virginia.
 The following diagram shows the **TGW ID** for the outside North Virginia region in this demo: